jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

     conditions at each monitoring location.
-The **accounts** table should have an entry for this key, and the key itself should be stored in the **settings** directory within the **AMMonitor** main directory (see Chapter 8: Temporals).
+The **accounts** table should have an entry for this key, and the key itself should be stored in the **settings** directory within the **AMMonitor** main directory (see Chapter 8: The Temporals Table).
 In an active, real-time monitoring program, one will always need to include the ‘temporals.key’.
 However, users can leave ‘temporals.key’ as the default NULL if they wish to conduct academic exercises or activity simulations using historical weather data \[2\].